HatcherDX/hatch/features-code-hat.md

 # <DocIcon type="code" inline /> The Code HAT

+> **Pillar Connection:** The Code HAT exemplifies our [AI Under Command pillar](/pillars-ai-under-command), transforming you from a single developer into a commander of AI forces, while [Constitutional Engineering](/constitutional-engineering) ensures all generated code follows your standards.

 ## Your Development Command Center

 The Code HAT is where traditional development meets autonomous assistance.
 It's not a copilot suggesting snippets — it's your command center for orchestrating AI-powered development while maintaining absolute control.